The Gilded Ones

 YOU STARTED YOUR CAREER IN CORPORATE MEDIA, TELL US MORE.

 While I was working at my alma mater, Hampton University, a few of my former professors took an interest in me and pushed my resume onto any recruiter who touched down on our campus.
 Finally, a job emerged from all that activity.
-I got a job doing ad sales for NBC Universal.
+I got a job doing public relations and event planning for NBC Universal.

 HOW AND WHEN DID YOU REALIZE YOU HAD A “VOICE” AND THAT YOU WERE DESTINED TO BECOME AN ENTERTAINER?